kpvarma/introduction-to-ruby-on-rails/step-2-configure-application.md

 $ rails generate rspec:install

+Finally, let us remove the test folder.
+Instead We will use spec folder for writing test cases.

+$ rm -fr test/

 We are now ready to go

-show the expected json format first

-create the first request spec - books_spec.rb in specs/requests folder